Sergey004/Quest2-VRC/README.md

 If you like this program, please put a star or better yet spread the word about this program

-If you share this use hahtag ``#Quest2-VRC`` like this
+If you share this please use hashtag ``#Quest2-VRC`` like this

 Zeroconf discovery tested on v55 (Android 12 based) [Zeroconf discovery addon](https://github.com/Sergey004/Quest2-VRC/releases/tag/New_Addon)

-OpenRGB functions tested only on MSI Mystic Light (AKA MSI-RGB *I think any RGB controller that is supported in OpenRGB will work...*
+OpenRGB functions tested only on MSI Mystic Light (AKA MSI-RGB)

+*I think [any](https://github.com/Sergey004/E1.31-to-OSC) RGB controller that is supported in OpenRGB will work...*

 [Avatars with support for this program](Avatars%20with%20Quest2-VRC%20support.md)